 We will learn that in NPQG there is no missing baryon problem.
 Several mechanisms will be described that will inform the accounting for all baryons and all electrinos and positrinos too.
-Technically, since we don’t know whether the universe is infinite or not, we can’t actually account all of these particles, but we can determine how many we would expect to find in various neighborhoods, regions, and large scale volumes of the universe.
+Technically, since we don’t know whether the universe is infinite or not, we can’t actually account for all of these particles, but we can determine how many we would expect to find in various neighborhoods, regions, and large scale volumes of the universe.

 The missing baryon problem is the fact that we only observe about half of the baryons we expect based upon our scientific calculations.
 We use very reliable calculations [based on] two observations that determine how many total baryons there are in the universe.
 The first is Big Bang nucleosynthesis calculations of what the universe was like when it was only like ten to twenty minutes old, small, dense, and had a temperature of billions of degrees Kelvin.
 The whole entire universe was a nuclear furnace where protons and neutrons were forming and thence crashing into each other.

 To correct this paragraph we merely need to switch out a one time inflationary big bang for a galaxy-local, parallel, intermittent, inflationary mini-bangs caused by the Planck core of galaxy center supermassive black holes breaching the event horizon at the poles and emitting Planck plasma jets that travel for enormous distances.
 Yes, that’s a mouthful, and eventually we will find a term to simplify it.
 Perhaps the term AGN for active galactic nuclei could be adapted for this purpose.
 NPQG establishes the case for a recycling process where matter-energy that falls into a supermassive black hole is recycled through the zero-entropy Planck core phase of matter-energy and then jetted out to begin anew.
 To lesser extents various recycling processes may also occur in the hot furnace cores of stars, neutron stars, magnetars, and black holes.
-This is a natural outcome of NPQG because we stipulate that the electrino and positrino are Planck radius and immutable.
+This is a natural outcome of NPQG because we stipulate that the electrino and positrino point charges are immutable.
 Therefore matter-energy in a black hole has an ultimate density of electrinos/positrinos and energy that can not be overcome—the Planck scale.
 That single assumption closes the loop on a grand galactic and universe wide recycling transformation that consists of cycles upon cycles of motion, energy, and reactions in the universe.